-with some college education.
+Results based on educational attainment are presented in Table 7.25 Respondents with college degrees have greater WTP for reductions in income inequality than those with some college education.
 Conversely, those with no college experience have greater WTP for reductions in income inequality than the college educated.
 Thus, WTP for income equality are not monotonic according to educational attainment.
 Meanwhile, WTP statistics for access to HE are very similar for all educational groups.
-This finding is interesting because political affiliation influences preferences for both income equality and access to HE, while educational attainment (a class status indicator) influences only preferences for income equality.
-If preferences for equal college access are class insensitive, then it may be easier to obtain a consensus for policies promoting equal access to HE, despite the fact that preferences for equal access are weaker on average.
+This finding is interesting because political affiliation influences preferences for both income equality and access to HE, while educational attainment (an indicator of class status) influences only preferences for income equality.
+If preferences for equal college access are class insensitive, then it may be easier to obtain political consensus for policies promoting equal access to HE, despite the fact that preferences for equal access are weaker on average.
 This feature of access to HE may be a second explanation (in addition to perceived spillover benefits) for its prominence in US society.
-Finally, college educated respondents have greater WTP for levels of college enrollment than those with no college education, but there is no difference when compared to those with some college experience.
+Finally, college educated respondents have greater WTP for levels of college enrollment than those with no college experience, but there is no difference when compared to those with some college experience.